Asthma Action Plans

 That’s why it is recommended that you work with your healthcare provider to create a written Asthma Action Plan.
-Check out these guidelines on how to print and make your own Asthma Action Plan to take with you to your next doctor’s appointment.
+You can print a copy of an Asthma Action Plan below and to take with you to your next doctor’s appointment.
 Together, you can modify it as needed so that you always know when a change in your symptoms means something serious.

 The plan is based on frequency and severity of symptoms and/or results of peak flow monitoring, and sets out how you should adjust your medication depending on how controlled your asthma is.

 Green Zone: Total Asthma Control

 If your asthma is well-controlled then you are in the Green Zone.
 Congratulations!
 You’re able to participate in normal activities, including strenuous physical activity.
 You are able to attend school or work and are sleeping through the night without asthma symptoms.
 You are not needing to use your rescue/ reliever medication three or more times a week for asthma symptoms (except for one dose before exercise if agreed upon by your healthcare provider).
 You can live your normal lifestyle and continue taking your medications as prescribed and as set out on your Asthma Action Plan.
 Understand that the controller medications you may be on at this time are controlling your asthma and its symptoms.

 Yellow Zone: Warning, loss of control

 If you find that any of the following occur, you are in the yellow zone: